gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 ![](./images/mosquitto-sub.png)

-> **What you should see:** a continuous stream of single-line JSON messages appearing in the terminal, one per simulated home per interval
+> **What you should see:** a continuous stream of single-line JSON messages appearing in the terminal, one per simulated factory per interval

 Alternatively you can also use the [MQTTX Desktop](https://mqttx.app/downloads) version, available for installation on Mac or Windows.

-In the subscription pattern of we have used `mqttx/simulate/IEM/#`, where  the `#` symbol is a wildcard used in topic subscriptions to match multiple levels in the topic hierarchy.
-It's known as the multi-level wildcard.
-It's important to note that # can only be used as the last character in a topic string, and only one # can be used in a single subscription.
+In the subscription pattern we have used `mqttx/simulate/IEM/#`, where the `#` symbol is a wildcard used in topic subscriptions to match multiple levels in the topic hierarchy.
+It is known as the multi-level wildcard.
+It is important to note that `#` can only be used as the last character in a topic string, and only one `#` can be used in a single subscription.

-If we check one of the messages, we can see that they are in JSON format, although all one one single line:
+If we check one of the messages, we can see that they are in JSON format, although all on one single line:

 ```json
 {"factory_id":"013","factory":"Upton LLC","values":{"air_compressor_1":2.69,"air_compressor_2":5.35,"lighting":1.08,"cooling_equipment":26.85,"heating_equipment":43.97,"conveyor":11.1,"coating_equipment":4.37,"inspection_equipment":2,"welding_equipment":4.47,"packaging_equipment":6.1,"cutting_equipment":19.32},"timestamp":1781119405905}
 ```

-if we "pretty-print" it then it is more visible
+If we "pretty-print" it, it is more readable:

 ```json
 {